-International Complaints Handling at Lloyd's: Canada

-Definition of a complaint A complaint is the expression of at least one of the following elements that persists after being considered and examined at the operational level capable of making a decision on the matter: a reproach against an organisation; the identification of a real or potential harm that a consumer has experienced or may experience; a request for a remedial action.
+International Complaints Handling at Lloyd's: Canada Definition of a complaint A complaint is the expression of at least one of the following elements that persists after being considered and examined at the operational level capable of making a decision on the matter: a reproach against an organisation; the identification of a real or potential harm that a consumer has experienced or may experience; a request for a remedial action.
 Complaints are generally expressed in writing through correspondence, e-mail, fax or other form that allows a complaint to be kept on file.
 Where a consumer makes a complaint by phone or in person and the complaint is handled and examined by the person responsible for the examination of complaints and designated as such in the organisation's policy, the complaint must be documented so that it can be kept on file.
 The initial expression of dissatisfaction by a consumer, whether in writing or otherwise, will not be considered a complaint where the issue is settled in the ordinary course of business.
 However, in the event the consumer remains dissatisfied and such dissatisfaction is referred to the person who is responsible for the examination of complaints and designated as such in the organisation's policy, then it will be considered as a complaint.
 However, organisations must refrain from any undue delay in referring a matter to a higher level solely for the purpose of avoiding reporting requirements.
 Where a consumer remains dissatisfied after a reasonable attempt has been made to settle the issue, organisations without a multilevel complaint examination structure are then considered to have received a complaint.

-Definition of a complainant A consumer means all current and prospective customers of insurance products.
+Definition of a complainant A consumer means all current and prospective customers Definition of a complainant of insurance products.
+Application of Lloyd's procedure and local complaint regulations Federal - The Office of the Superintendent of Financial Institutions (OSFI) regulates and supervises all banks and federally incorporated or registered trust and loan companies in Canada, as well as insurance companies.
+All federally regulated financial institutions are required by the Insurance Companies Act to have dedicated procedures as well as personnel in place to deal with consumer complaints.